Choosing a Career

 Do What You Are

 This is a quick personality-based quiz.
 It serves as an introduction to personality-based assessment.
 The Career Center has career reports available based on your four-letter code.
-If your results leave you wanting to know more, see Sara Garska (E-114) for more information.
+If your results leave you wanting to know more, see LaTanya Miles located in the Counseling and Testing Office. for more information.

 Perfect Ten is an interactive and fun workshop that allows students to identify and name their skills, values, and interests.
 The workshop goes a step further by using small groups to create an experience where students leave with a list of potential next-step jobs, careers, and dream jobs.
 This workshop is provided each semester to students enrolled in Learning Frameworks, PSYC 1300.

 These are some of my favorite online resources.

 The ultimate road trip to success.
 This web site is the result of a collaboration between the U.S. Department of Labor and the U.S. Department of Education.
 It is designed to provide information on in-demand occupations along with the skills and education needed to attain those jobs.